 Process ID values

-Below is a non-normative list of predefined PEPPOL process identifiers and the matching PEPPOL BIS.
-Below each profile a list of all supported document type identifiers valid for this specific profile are listed.
-The document type identifiers are identical to those specified in section 4.2 above.
-The latest normative version can be found at [PEPPOL_PostAwar].
+A normative list of all predefined PEPPOL process identifiers and the matching PEPPOL BIS can be found at [PEPPOL_CL].
+Additional to each profile a list of all supported document type identifiers valid for this specific profile are listed.
+The document type identifiers are identical to those referenced in section 4.2 above.